trawick/edurepo/STATUS.md

 * need ASL in source files
 * caching of API calls somewhere
 * individual items have ids for reuse with multiple objectives?
 I dunno...  seems to imply performance hit, when instead the materials could be reused by some definitional mechanism
-* no automated test cases for API, test clients, or AngularJS app, and poor test coverage in general
+* no automated test cases for test clients or AngularJS app